JISyed/Unity-XboxCtrlrInput/README.md

 2. Next, take the a copy of Unity's Input Manager (either as a [text asset](https://raw.github.com/JISyed/Unity-XboxCtrlrInput/master/XboxCtrlrInput/Assets/XboxCtrlrInputPackage/InputManager%20Copies/InputManagerText.asset) or as a [binary asset](https://github.com/JISyed/Unity-XboxCtrlrInput/raw/master/XboxCtrlrInput/Assets/XboxCtrlrInputPackage/InputManager%20Copies/InputManagerBinary.asset) ) (Right Click -> Save As...).
 If you're using the free version of Unity 4.1 or older, be sure to download the binary copy.
 Place the copy into your project's [`/ProjectSettings`](https://github.com/JISyed/Unity-XboxCtrlrInput/tree/master/XboxCtrlrInput/ProjectSettings) folder.
 Then rename it `InputManager.asset`, this will replace the original file that was there.

+3. Download [XInputInterface.dll](https://github.com/JISyed/Unity-XboxCtrlrInput/raw/master/XboxCtrlrInput/XInputInterface.dll) and put it in the base folder of your Unity project (the same folder that contains `/Assets` and `/ProjectSettings`).

+4. Download [XInputDotNetPure.dll](https://github.com/JISyed/Unity-XboxCtrlrInput/raw/master/XboxCtrlrInput/Assets/Plugins/XInputDotNetPure.dll) and put it in `/Assets/Plugins` relative to your project.
+If the `Plugins` folder does not exist in your `/Assets` folder, you'll have to make one.

-3. For any C# script where you want to Xbox input, place `using XboxCtrlrInput;` at the top of the script under `using UnityEngine;`.
+5. For any C# script where you want to Xbox input, place `using XboxCtrlrInput;` at the top of the script under `using UnityEngine;`.

-4. The `XboxCtrlrInput` namespace includes the class [`XCI`](https://github.com/JISyed/Unity-XboxCtrlrInput/wiki/Coding-Reference#the-xci-class), which you will use to get Xbox input, such as:
+6. The `XboxCtrlrInput` namespace includes the class [`XCI`](https://github.com/JISyed/Unity-XboxCtrlrInput/wiki/Coding-Reference#the-xci-class), which you will use to get Xbox input, such as:
 ```csharp
 bool didPressA = XCI.GetButton(XboxButton.A);
 ```

+**Note for Windows users:** When making a Windows build, you must take [XInputInterface.dll](https://github.com/JISyed/Unity-XboxCtrlrInput/raw/master/XboxCtrlrInput/XInputInterface.dll) and put it in the same folder as your .exe, otherwise input won't work.
+This doesn't apply for web builds.

 **Note for Mac users:** Be sure to install the latest version of the [Tattie Bogle drivers](http://tattiebogle.net/index.php/ProjectRoot/Xbox360Controller/OsxDriver).

 **Note for Linux users:** All of my Linux testing was done on Ubuntu 13.04 64-bit.
 To test 32-bit Unity builds on a 64-bit OS, I ran `sudo apt-get install ia32-libs` in a terminal.
 I am using the default Xbox controller driver that came with Ubuntu, which is known as [xpad](http://lxr.free-electrons.com/source/drivers/input/joystick/xpad.c).
 I could not get Unity builds to cooperate with [xboxdrv](http://pingus.seul.org/~grumbel/xboxdrv/).
 Your milage may vary.
+For best results, make sure all your Xbox controllers are connected before testing anything.

 ### What Works?

 If you want to find out what currently works (such as button mappings), refer to the [What Works](https://github.com/JISyed/Unity-XboxCtrlrInput/wiki/What-Works) page on the wiki.
 Compatability information can also be found there.

+*Update 11/7/13:* Just so everyone knows, using the triggers with multiple controllers on a Windows web build won't probably work.
+Unfortunately this is a limitation of Microsoft's implementation of DirectInput.
+One controller will work fine though.

 ### Documentation